-The Euro notes permit us to make payments in U.S. Dollars if we are unable to obtain Euro.
+The euro notes permit us to make payments in U.S. dollars if we are unable to obtain euros.

-If the Euro is unavailable to us due to the imposition of exchange controls or other circumstances beyond our control or if the Euro is no longer being used by the then member states of the European Economic and Monetary Union that have adopted the Euro as their currency or for the settlement of transactions by public institutions of or within the international banking community, then we will be entitled, until the Euro is again available to us or so used, to satisfy our payment obligations in respect of the Euro notes by making such payments in U.S. Dollars.
-The amount payable on any date in Euro will be converted into U.S. Dollars at the rate mandated by the U.S. Federal Reserve Board as of the close of business on the second business day prior to the relevant payment date or, in the event the U.S. Federal Reserve Board has not mandated a rate of conversion, on the basis of the most recent U.S. Dollar/Euro exchange rate published in The Wall Street Journal on or prior to the second business day prior to the relevant payment date.
-Any payment in respect of the Euro notes so made in U.S. Dollars will not constitute an event of default under the Euro notes or the Indenture governing the Euro notes.
+If the euro is unavailable to us due to the imposition of exchange controls or other circumstances beyond our control or if the euro is no longer being used by the then member states of the European Union that have adopted the euro as their currency or for the settlement of transactions by public institutions of or within the international banking community, then we will be entitled, until the euro is again available to us or so used, to satisfy our payment obligations in respect of the euro notes by making such payments in U.S. dollars.
+The amount payable on any date in euro will be converted into U.S. dollars at the rate mandated by the U.S. Federal Reserve Board as of the close of business on the second business day prior to the relevant payment date or, in the event the U.S. Federal Reserve Board has not mandated a rate of conversion, on the basis of the most recent U.S. dollar/euro exchange rate published in The Wall Street Journal on or prior to the second business day prior to the relevant payment date.
+Any payment in respect of the euro notes so made in U.S. dollars will not constitute an event of default under the euro notes or the Indenture governing the euro notes.
 Investors will be subject to foreign exchange risks as to payments of principal and interest that may have important economic and tax consequences to them.

-Payments of judgments against Chemours or the quarantors on the Euro notes may not be in Euros.
+Payments of judgments against Chemours or the quarantors on the euro notes may not be in euros.

-In the event that court proceedings were brought in the United States against Chemours or the guarantors seeking enforcement in the United States of Chemours' or the guarantors' obligations under the notes or the guarantees, respectively, a U.S. federal court would award a judgment only in U.S. Dollars and a judgment of a court in the State of New York rendered in a currency other than the U.S. Dollar would be converted into U.S. Dollars at the rate of exchange prevailing on the date of entry of such judgment.
+In the event that court proceedings were brought in the United States against Chemours or the guarantors seeking enforcement in the United States of Chemours' or the guarantors' obligations under the notes or the guarantees, respectively, a U.S. federal court would award a judgment only in U.S. dollars and a judgment of a court in the State of New York rendered in a currency other than the U.S. dollar would be converted into U.S. dollars at the rate of exchange prevailing on the date of entry of such judgment.

-You may face foreign exchange risks or tax consequences as a result of investing in the Euro notes.
+You may face foreign exchange risks or tax consequences as a result of investing in the euro notes.

-The Euro notes will be denominated and payable in Euros.
-If you are a U.S. investor, an investment in the Euro notes will entail foreign exchange-related risks due to, among other factors, possible significant changes in the value of the Euro relative to the U.S. Dollar because of economic, political and other factors over which we have no control.
-Depreciation of the Euro against the U.S. Dollar could cause a decrease in the effective yield of the Euro notes below their stated coupon rates and could result in a loss to you on a U.S. Dollar basis.
-Investing in the Euro notes by U.S. investors may also have important tax consequences.
+The euro notes will be denominated and payable in euros.
+If you are a U.S. investor, an investment in the euro notes will entail foreign exchange-related risks due to, among other factors, possible significant changes in the value of the euro relative to the U.S. dollar because of economic, political and other factors over which we have no control.
+Depreciation of the euro against the U.S. dollar could cause a decrease in the effective yield of the euro notes below their stated coupon rates and could result in a loss to you on a U.S. dollar basis.
+Investing in the euro notes by U.S. investors may also have important tax consequences.